Controversies and challenges facing gene editing in the UK

 Pharmafruits

-Further discussion of the nutritional potential of gene edited products arose with Professor Martin’s introduction of a tomato that has been genetically engineered to accumulate pro-vitamin D. The question was raised as to whether supplements would be preferable to genetically altering fruit, and easier and cheaper to deliver in countries that vitamin D deficiency is a particular problem.[iii]
+Further discussion of the nutritional potential of gene-edited products arose with Professor Martin’s introduction of a tomato genetically engineered to accumulate pro-vitamin D. The question was raised about whether supplements would be preferable to genetically altering fruit, and easier and cheaper to deliver in countries where vitamin D deficiency was a particular problem.[iii]

-Professor Martin stated: “it’s always better to try and offer people the choice of having their vitamins through food” (emphasis added).
+Professor Martin stated: “It’s always better to try and offer people the choice of having their vitamins through food”.
 She suggested that people could then take their vitamin D in a Big Mac or in ketchup.

-Here again the labelling question arose: due to the lack of any labelling requirement it would seem that the John Innes Centre is considering describing the product as a “sunshine tomato,” and vitamin D enriched, but not stating the mechanism by which this has been achieved.
+Here the labelling question arose again.
+With no labelling requirement, it seemed the John Innes Centre was considering describing the product as a “sunshine tomato”, and vitamin D enriched, but not stating how this had been achieved.

-The regulations for supplements cover labelling, safety, and the health claims made.
+Regulations for supplements, on the other hand, cover labelling, safety and the health claims made.
 One outstanding regulatory issue is whether pharmafruits – those with claimed enhanced nutritional qualities – should be regulated as supplements.

 Tomatoes naturally contain the antioxidant lycopene, which is thought to support bone health.
 Photo: Verywell Health